 Table 5 shows the results for the system with and without filtering.
 We give both the accuracy and the number of instances that remained after filtering (N).
 The upper case filter leads to an increase in accuracy of around 50% for the owner relation and 20% for the institution relation.
 One might argue that this increase in accuracy is only due to the fact that fewer elements are acquired per iteration.
-However, if we compare the accuracy of the second round without filtering (210 pairs) with that of the 5th round with filtering (195 pairs),3 we still see that accuracy has gone up by almost 60%.
-The situation is a bit less clear for the institution relation, where the third iteration with filtering (242 pairs) is 20% more accurate than the second iteration without filtering (211 pairs), but where the fifth iteration with filtering (291 instances) is 13% less accurate than the third iteration without filtering (311 pairs).
+However, if we compare the accuracy of the 2nd round without filtering (210 pairs) with that of the 5th round with filtering (195 pairs),3 we still see that accuracy has gone up by almost 60%.
+The situation is a bit less clear for the institution relation, where the 3rd iteration with filtering (211 pairs), but where the 5th iteration with filtering (311 pairs).
 This suggests that the upper case filter by itself may not be sufficient, if the quality of the patterns has deteriorated too much.